FixMyBerlin/atlas-app/processing/README.md

 - Data is processed every day ([cron job definition](/.github/workflows/generate-tiles.yml#L3-L6))
 - Data is processed on every deploy/release
-- Data can be processed manually [via Github Actions ("Run workflow > from Branch: `main`")](https://github.com/FixMyBerlin/atlas-geo/actions/workflows/generate-tiles.yml).

 ## Preview

 ### Martin catalogue and preview

-See https://github.com/FixMyBerlin/atlas-app/blob/develop/processing/run-5-process.sh#L45-L50 for a list URLs to see the data that Martin provides.
+See https://github.com/FixMyBerlin/atlas-app/blob/develop/processing/utils/logging.ts#L31-L40 for a list URLs to see the data that Martin provides.

 ## Development